shaik1002/biggitlabbomb/doc/user/group/saml_sso/group_sync.md

 When SAML is enabled, users with the Owner role see a new menu item in group **Settings > SAML Group Links**.

-- You can configure one or more **SAML Group Links** to map a SAML IdP group name to a GitLab role.
+- You can configure one or more **SAML Group Links** to map a SAML identity provider (IdP) group name to a GitLab role.
 - Members of the SAML IdP group are added as members of the GitLab group on their next SAML sign-in.
 - Group membership is evaluated each time a user signs in using SAML.